Child Pose (Balasana): 8 ultimate benefits

 - This asana gently stretches the hips, thighs, and ankles.

-- This asana helps relieve pain for women who experience menstrual cramps during their periods.
+- It helps relieve pain for women who experience menstrual cramps during their periods.

-- This asana helps in reducing migraines with improvement in blood circulation.
+- Helps in reducing migraines with improvement in blood circulation.

 - It relaxes the shoulder and neck muscles and gives relief from any pain.